×

 The breadth of China’s labor pool means that the country’s human resources are highly adaptable to business needs, as companies will be able to find workers and technical specialists experienced in a wide variety of fields.

-Further, China’s labor market is becoming an asset not just for its size and cost efficiency, but for the quality of education.
+The labor market is becoming an asset not just for its size and cost efficiency, but for the quality of education.
 For instance, the Times Higher Education World University Rankings had 10 Chinese universities in its 2022 top 200 list – the most ever – including two in the top 20.
-The improving quality of China’s universities is reflective of the next generation of Chinese workers that are more educated and competitive.
+The improving quality of these universities is reflective of the next generation of Chinese workers that are more educated and competitive.

-China infrastructure investment has historically been a key driver of economic growth.
+China infrastructure investment is a key driver of economic growth.
 The country boasts of the largest network of high-speed rail and expressways in terms of mileage, which allows products to be transported efficiently.
 The advantages of a sophisticated manufacturing and logistics infrastructure ensures China will not be replaced in the global supply chain easily.

-Further, there are extensive plans to expand China’s railway networks, including intercity rail and high-speed rail, highways, and passenger airports.
+There are extensive plans to expand railway networks, including intercity rail and high-speed rail, highways, and passenger airports.
 By 2025 the country aims to:

 • Expand the railway operating mileage by 19,000 kilometers, of which 12,000 kilometers will be high-speed rail;